OISF/suricata/doc/userguide/install.rst

 For Suricata's compilation you'll need the following libraries and their development headers installed::

-  libjansson, libpcap, libpcre, libmagic, zlib, libyaml
+  libjansson, libpcap, libpcre, libyaml, zlib

 The following tools are required::